twitter/finatra/source/user-guide/getting-started/index.markdown

 We provide a [TwitterModule](https://github.com/twitter/finatra/blob/master/inject/inject-core/src/main/scala/com/twitter/inject/TwitterModule.scala) base class which extends the capabilities of the excellent Scala extensions for Google Guice provided by [codingwell/scala-guice](https://github.com/codingwell/scala-guice).

 #### Module Definition
 * [twitter/util](https://github.com/twitter/util) [Flags](#flags) can be defined inside modules.
-This allows for re-usable scoping of external configuration to be composed into a server via the module.
+This allows for re-usable scoping of external configuration that can be composed into a server via the module.
 * Prefer using an `@Provides` methods over using the [*toInstance* bind DSL](https://github.com/google/guice/wiki/InstanceBindings).
 * Usually modules are Scala *objects* since they contain no state and usage of the module is less verbose.
 * Remember to add `@Singleton` to your `@Provides` method if you require only **one** instance per JVM process.